vpinball/pinmame/src/p2k/README.md

   MAME needs a set for it because its P2K driver loads no update flash: there, the Prism pair is the only thing that can tell two machines apart.
 And `u100`/`u101` are not the sole home of the game code either - they hold a fallback copy plus system data, which the update flash overrides.
+  It is unknown though so far if its really rev. 2, or an even later rev. Only rev. 1 is confirmed.
 * Same 8 MB each, byte-identical to the stock pair from `0x17e9e0` upward and rewritten below it: about 15% of each chip, concentrated in the first 1.5 MB.
 * **The driver would need work, not just a `ROM_START`.** It patches bank 0 on the way in